brevzin/cpp_proposals/2011_pipeline/pipeline.md

 in the C++ community as to whether the proper way to invoke functions is spelled `west(invocable)` or `invocable |> east`.
 We're not too concerned about this potential conflict.
 Just wanted to be thorough.

-One question for the future is:

-Do we want to pursue a language feature, similar to what Hack has, for putting the left-hand side not necessarily as the first argument but also anywhere?
-This would allow, from Herb's paper, `file |> fputs("Hello world", $$)`.
-It could also be an interesting extension to the _type-constraint_ syntax from concepts where you could omit a type parameter other than the first in still somewhat terse notation.

-We do not want to do so for this paper - as the proposal at hand is small, simple, and provides an enormous amount of utility in its own right without adding extra complication.
-But this might be a future direction to consider.

 # Wording